 Regulation 24 of the Care Planning, Placement and Case Review (England) 2010 provides for the temporary placement of a child with a relative or friend who is not an approved carer for a period of up to sixteen weeks.
-If the child is to remain beyond sixteen weeks, a further eight-week extension can be agreed by the Head of Service.
+If the child is to remain beyond sixteen weeks, a further eight-week extension under Regulation 25 is sought by attendance at the fostering panel.